transcriptionpro/wuc-new/_companies/bitcoin-core.md

 ---
 title: Bitcoin Core
-published: true
 cats:
  - ww
 ---
 Bitcoin Core--formerly Bitcoin-Qt--is a Bitcoin codebase based on the original code and framework published by Satoshi Nakamoto.
 Bitcoin Core is currently run by more than 70% of Bitcoin nodes and all miners.

 ## Purpose & Goals